 Who can become a volunteer?

 We welcome people from all walks of life.
 If you are over 18 years old you can apply to be a volunteer.
 We welcome enquiries from people in full time education or work, as we have evening and weekend opportunities.
-Retired people, people with disabilities and people from black and ethnic minority groups are also welcome as the trust works as an equal opportunities employer.
+The trust works as an equal opportunities employer.

 What do volunteers do?